A Statistical Framework to Identify Kinematically Outlying LMC Globular Clusters and Implications for the LMC's Dark Matter Profile: Statistical Framework for Identifying Outlying LMC Globular Clusters

 This equation results in a velocity profile that increases linearly until the scale radius $\tilde r_0$, after which it flattens to the constant value $v_0$.
 All of $v_0, \tilde r_0$ and $\eta = \tilde r_0 / d_{\mathrm{LMC}}$ are inferred from model fitting to RC PMs.

-We compute the model-based mean PMs and RVs for the surrounding stars at the GC locations by supplying the best-fit parameters in C22 to the velocity equations (eq.
+We compute the model-based mean PMs and RVs for the field stars at the GC locations by supplying the best-fit parameters in C22 to the velocity equations (eq.
 1--36) in \cite{van_der_Marel_2002}.
+These are then converted back to the observed frame of PM and RV before further computations.
 The computation of the PM dispersion at each GC location is detailed in section \ref{subsec:model-error-sigma}.